personalmedia/clip/docs/host-your-own.md

 <br>

 ### Firewall
-To run PairDrop including its own coturn-server you need to punch holes in the firewall.
+To run CLIP including its own coturn-server you need to punch holes in the firewall.
 These ports must be opened additionally:
 - 3478 tcp/udp
 - 5349 tcp/udp
 - 10000:20000 tcp/udp